sumaiyaserazy/my-digital-portfolio/README.md

 CyberShield now operates as a streamlined static portfolio:

 - **Modern UI Components** built with shadcn/ui and Tailwind CSS
-- **Content-Driven Pages** (home, projects, MCP integration, professional branding, security dashboard, blog, legal)
+- **Content-Driven Pages** (home, projects, MCP integration, professional branding, security dashboard, legal)
 - **Curated Data** powered by local TypeScript sources instead of a database
 - **MCP Spotlight** with links to public specifications and auth demos
 - **Lightweight Newsletter Form** that records intent on the client and surfaces clear toasts